-Internal and External Pipe Lining
+Internal and External Pipe Lining in Ohio

 Before diving into why RAK is the top choice for internal and external pipe lining and coating, it’s important to first understand the distinction between the two.
 External pipe coating is used to protect the metal of a pipe from a corrosive environment.
 Internal pipe lining protects the pipe from corrosive fluids.
 There are certain instances when both are needed, and there are certain times when only one is needed.